Selection committee re-shifts focus after hearing the stories of applicants

 Although the experience affected each committee member in a different way, they each agreed on one area in particular: the need to do more.
 As Stephen Hill remarked, “the most difficult part (of the selection process) for me was, unfortunately, not being able to give everyone assistance through the scholarship fund.
 Despite the fact we could only help a select few, it was clear from talking to all the candidates that they are going to be successful in all that they do.
 So we need to be knocking on more doors, asking others to help these refugees get that second chance that they deserve.”
 Matthews agreed, adding “It’s our obligation, as human beings, to help if we can at a time of crisis or need.”
 “The whole process, for me, really countered the narrative that refugees are a drain on the system,” said Ng.
 “The individuals we spoke with wanted to contribute; to improve Canadian society, and its folks like us, at educational institutions, that need to advocate for them; to help create these opportunities.”

-Renison University College would like to offer its continued gratitude to the donors for their generous support of the Syrian Refugee Scholarship fund, and thank the selection committee members for their hard work.
+Renison University College would like to offer its continued gratitude to Dr. Schumacher and Ms. Hicks for their generous donation to the Syrian Refugee Scholarship fund, and thank the selection committee members for their hard work.
 Renison would also like to wish all of the candidates and the scholarship recipients the very best in all their future endeavours.

 Individuals or organizations interested in supporting the Syrian Refugee Language Fund are asked to contact Caroline Tanswell at firstname.lastname@example.org or 519-884-4404 ext.
 28605.

 About the Renison English Language Institute

 The Renison English Language Institute (Renison ELI) has offered high quality English as a second language (ESL) programs and courses since 1970.
 We welcome more than 1000 students each year to Renison University College.